Singapore football turns to youth in bid to lift sagging fortunes

 The crux of the plan though, is to get more youths to join football as their CCA.

-“It’s important for them to participate en mass, and to play maybe not just the school team but to have multiple school teams so that more players can actually participate,” according to FAS deputy president Tan.
+“It’s important for them to participate en mass, and to... have multiple teams per school so that more players from those schools can actually participate,” according to FAS deputy president Tan.

 “I think that is something that most people in Singapore desire.
 Even parents and teachers desire for more kids to turn up, run around with the ball and teach the basic movements that make them better sportsmen in the future,” he added.